freeipa/freeipa.github.io/_sources/page/Contribute/Code.rst

    way, but does not resolve it/them.
 -  *Signed-off-by:* contains your email, will be credited in the Contributors and Release Notes

-When a pull request is created, please update Pagure ticket with link to the pull request (in the ticket, click on "Edit Metadata" and update the field "on_review" with the link to your PR, for instance https://github.com/freeipa/freeipa/pull/1234).
+When a pull request is created, please update Codeberg ticket with link to the pull request (in the ticket, click on "Edit Metadata" and update the field "on_review" with the link to your PR, for instance https://github.com/freeipa/freeipa/pull/1234).